 Founded in mid-2016, Conuma Coal Resources is a stand-alone, metallurgical coal producer based in Northeast British Columbia, Canada.
-Our current surface mine operations at Brule and Wolverine produce more than 4 million tonnes annually, and provide more than 600 jobs and security for families in the Peace River Regional District, with more anticipated as we continue to grow into the beginning of 2018.
+Our current surface mine operations at Brule, Wolverine and Willow Creek produce more than 5 million tonnes annually, providing security and more than 900 direct and 3000 indirect jobs for families in the Peace River Regional District.

 Conuma Coal Resources was founded to be a contributor, positive influence and supporter to our community.
 We are committed to earning security for all of our partners, and to unifying resources and people to build a “first class” organization recognized for character and true integrity.